Welcome to the Kanata Learning Centre

 Unlike other Learning Centres, Kanata Learning Centre provides innovative and evidence-based programming that is tailored and unique, while being overseen by our psychologist, Dr Rebecca Moore, C.Psych.
 We understand that children with learning needs often experience challenges with confidence and self-esteem.
 We consider the whole child in our implementation of their individualized program and provide a safe and nurturing environment in which they can thrive.

-We offer services after school and during school hours, as a support to the school-provided programming.
+We offer services after school, during school hours and on weekends, as a support to the school-provided programming.
 We understand that schools are experiencing increasing budgetary restraints and cutbacks.
 As much as they would like to provide the attention needed to each child, they simply do not have the resources to do so.

 In addition to helping your child, we can also help you understand your child’s IEP, what it is supposed to ensure and steps you can take to support the implementation of the IEP at school.

-Our tutoring programs are tailored to your child’s needs.
+Our education programs are tailored to your child’s needs.
 We know that there are many reasons that you have come to us looking for help.
 Perhaps your child is struggling, but you are not sure why.
 Maybe your child’s teacher has told you that they need extra help in reading or math.
 Perhaps your child is a high school student refusing to attend school.
 Anxiety, mental health challenges, giftedness, Learning Disabilities, and ADHD are only some of the reasons that children may need extra support and attention.
 We will collaborate with you, review any IEP and work with your child’s teacher to develop a program designed to help your child become an engaged, active learner while building their confidence.